TRDan6577/exfiltron/README.md

 [-a]`

 * -h is help
-* -a is the amount of data you want to fit into each packet.
-The default is the number of bytes that normally sit in that packet while the min amount is 1 byte and the max amount is the MTU minus the size of the packet.
+* -a (--data-per-packet) is the amount of data you want to fit into each packet.
+The default is the number of bytes that normally sit in that packet while the min amount is 1 byte and the max amount is the MTU minus the size of the packet
+* -t (--time) specifies the amount of time to wait between after sending a packet before sending another packet.
+This numerical value should be given in terms of seconds.
+If no value is explicitly set, exfiltron defaults the value to 5 seconds

 ## Methods of Exfiltration
 Currently, the following methods of exfiltration are available/in progress: